IkigaiLabsETH/ikigailabs.xyz/README.md

 3. **Develop a framework for user interaction**, where users can directly engage with both o1 and delegated models for personalized AI-driven insights and actions.

 This will mark the next chapter in IkigAI Labs' journey—where intelligent systems, rather than developers, drive the process of creation and innovation.
 That being said a CTO will always be key!!!

+- ride the wave of code generating LLMs
+- become a big picture architect
+- constantly switch to the best AI tools & models
+- design with natural language 1st
+- don’t compete with the AI, use it to work better

 ### Reservoir Endpoints